Pecuni(versitas) non olet: The Jeffrey Epstein Ranking of university funding

 In fact, the last source to be highlighted is the fact-finding report concerning Epstein’s “interactions” with the MIT commissioned by its President L. Rafael Reif shortly after Farrow's article appeared.
 This report, produced by the law firm Goodwin Procter (Braceras, Chunias & Martin, 2020), conducted a thorough analysis of the database, 610,000 emails and other corporate documents linked to Epstein's financial contributions to MIT, as well as on 73 interviews with 59 witnesses to the events.
 Based on this data collection, the report probes into the donations made directly by Epstein or his foundations (discarding those whose intermediation is attributed to the broker) and the MIT executives that were aware of them and, where applicable, approved them.

-As of this writing, no other university has reacted to the journalistic revelations with a report similar to that of MIT.
-Only four of them have issued brief official statements about the donations they obtained via Epstein (OSU, 2019; MSHS, 2019; Bacow, 2019; SFI, 2019).
+As of this writing, only Harvard has reacted to the journalistic revelations with a report (Bacow, 2020) similar to that of MIT.
+For the rest, just three universities have issued brief official statements about the donations they obtained via Epstein (OSU, 2020; MSHS, 2019; SFI, 2019).
 Taking this into account, the JER™ presented here is a beta version of what must necessarily be a work in progress.
-For that matter, in addition to commiting to update the database as the investigations of the Epstein case continues, I hereby offer all universities that might not find themselves faithfully represented in the ranking to include them for free if they send me their updates to email@example.com.
+For that matter, in addition to commiting to update the database as the investigations of the Epstein case continues, I hereby offer all universities that might not find themselves faithfully represented in the ranking to include them for free if they send me their updates to firstname.lastname@example.org.

 Capital findings of the JER™